-The details of material contracts or arrangements or transactions at arm's length basis for the financial year ended March 31, 2022 are as follows:
+The details of material contracts or arrangements or transactions at arm's length basis for the financial year ended March 31, 2023, are as follows:

 Sr. No. Name of the related party & Nature of relationship Nature of contracts/ arrangements/ transactions Value of contracts/ arrangements/ transactions (₹ in Lakhs) Duration of Contracts/ arrangements/ transactions Salient terms of Contracts/ arrangements/ transactions Date of approval by the Board, if any Amount paid as advance (₹ in Lakhs) 1.
-De Nora Italy S.r.I., Italy (Subsidiary of Ultimate Holding Company) 1,986.82 Lakhs Financial year 2021-22 p a r t y transaction (RPT) entered during the year was in the ordinary course of business and on arm's length basis.
-The RPT is also subject to approved by Board and Audit Committee from time to time.
-Pursuant to the provisions of the Listing Regulations, the Members of the Company have approved the Material RPT with De Nora Italy S.r.l., Italy up to a maximum aggregate value of ₹ 2,200 Lakhs (Rupees Two Thousand Two Hundred Lakhs)
+De Nora Italy S.r.I., Italy (Subsidiary of Ultimate Holding Company) 892.40 Lakhs Financial year 2022-23 party approved by Board and Audit Committee from time to time.
+Pursuant to the provisions of the Listing Regulations, the Members of the Company have Nil